I. Purpose & Scope

 V. Feedback Process

 An accessible process for customers to provide feedback or complaints is in place and will be made available upon request.
-Feedback may be provided directly to our Customer Facing Travel Counsellors and Sales & Client Management.
+Feedback or complaints may be provided directly to our Customer Facing Travel Counsellors and Sales & Client Management.
 If an employee is unable to adequately respond to a customer’s request, employees are required to consult with their leader.
-If the matter remains unresolved, the issue is to be elevated to our Accessibility Officer.
 Where a matter remains unresolved a customer has the right to elevate the issue to our internal Accessibility Officer via mail, e-mail or fax.
+The Accessibility Officer will facilitate the management of the complaint and follow the Amex Bank of Canada Complaint Handling Procedures.
 Feedback will be used to improve customer service where applicable.